codepath/android_guides/Must-Have-Libraries.md

  * [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API which provides utility on top of Android's normal Log class.
  * [LoggingInterceptor](https://github.com/ihsanbal/LoggingInterceptor) - An OkHttp interceptor which pretty logs request and response data.
  * [PrivacyStreams](https://github.com/PrivacyStreams/PrivacyStreams) - Access and process various types of personal data in Android with an easy, uniform, and privacy-friendly API.
+ * [Easylauncher](https://github.com/akaita/easylauncher-gradle-plugin) - Modify the launcher icon of each of your app-variants using simple gradle rules.
+Add ribbons of any color, overlay your own images, change the colors of the icon, ...

 ### Extensions